 We are no longer a moral majority, the conscience of a nation, seeking to call our country and its people back to its roots before the throne of the Almighty God.
 In many ways America is on a trajectory to be post-Christian, and the remnants of Christianity that were a part of our past as a country have steadily dissipated to nothing.

 Living in Los Angeles is a reminder of this truth daily.
 Many people that I interact with don't reject Jesus, they simply know nothing about Him.
 For many in Los Angeles Christianity is foreign and ancient, something that influences certain parts of our country, but is more than anything a historical curiosity.

 How can we engage this 21st century America with the gospel of Jesus Christ?
 How do we engage the culture without losing the gospel?
 How do we function less as a moral majority and more as a prophetic minority?
 How can we embrace this new world, and the mission field it provides, for the sake of Christ and His Kingdom?
 Should we simply give up, retreat, and watch the culture deteriorate from afar?
 Or should we skillfully, faithfully, and lovingly engage?

-Join us on August 21st and 28th for our two-part Summer Seminar to discuss Onward, and how we can faithfully represent Christ in this new America.
+Click here to listen to audio from our two-part Summer Seminar discussing Onward, and how we can faithfully represent Christ in this new America.